grip-on-software/jenkins-config/README.md

 # Jenkins configuration

-This configuration file can be used on Ubuntu to tweak the startup paramters of Jenkins.
+This configuration file can be used on Ubuntu to tweak the startup parameters of Jenkins.

 ## Installation